-Cycle counting is an efficient and cost-effective way to ensure ongoing accuracy of your inventory counts and valuation.
+Cycle counting is an efficient and cost-effective way to ensure the ongoing accuracy of your inventory counts and valuation.
 Usually, staff will perform cycle counts on a predetermined schedule, often weekly or monthly, and count a subset of the entire inventory in a specific area of the warehouse.
-Once these partial counts have covered the entire inventory, the cycle-counting process starts over.
+Once these partial counts have covered the entire inventory, the cycle count process starts over.

 Which Approach to Use?

-One approach to cycle counting that has proven highly successful is to assign a system, often referred to as ABC (or ABCD), which sets a priority on inventory counts of goods, materials and/or parts according to their value and frequency of use.
-In this system, items assigned an A are counted most often, perhaps weekly, while C (or D) items are counted less often, perhaps only semiannually.
+One approach to inventory cycle count that has proven highly successful is to assign a system, often referred to as ABC or ABCD, which sets a priority on inventory counts of goods, materials, and/or parts according to their value and frequency of use.
+In this system, items assigned an A are counted most often, perhaps weekly, while C or D items are counted less often, perhaps only semi-annually.

-The ABC method of cycle counting often breaks down roughly into the following percentages: Group A items account for 70-80% of inventory value, Group B 15-30% and Group C 5-15%.
+The ABC method of cycle counting often breaks down roughly into the following percentages: Group A items account for 70-80%, Group B 15-30%, and Group C 5-15% of inventory value.
 These percentages are industry averages and may differ widely from company to company.
 Frequency of use may also be factored into these categories.

-If you are using an ERP system that provides robust inventory management capabilities, you can automate your counts (including alerts to maintain a schedule) and save lots of time and money vs. cumbersome, manual processes to do this work.
+If you are using an ERP system that provides robust inventory management capabilities, you can automate your counts including alerts to maintain a schedule, and save lots of time and money vs. cumbersome, manual processes.

 5 Reasons Why You Should Be Cycle Counting